 Sewa Bay Area is one of the most active Sewa chapters with a wide range of projects and activities like Case Management, Serve community projects partnered with local nonprofits, the Lead high school community service program, and a summer mentorship for college students.
 This chapter continues to grow and help families in the San Francisco Bay Area regardless of color gender, race, religion, or national identity.
 All are encouraged to participate, volunteer, and donate to this growing chapter.

-LEAD Bay Area 2019 - Program for High School Students
+LEAD Bay Area 2020 - A Program for High School Students

-Hereby we invite applications for LEAD 2019 Summer Youth Engagement Program.
-A great opportunity to meet socially aware community leaders, develop leadership, teamwork and organizational skills, serve community and have fun along the way besides achieving Sewa recognition and USA President’s award.
+Applications for LEAD 2020 Youth Engagement Program are now open.
+This is a great opportunity to meet socially aware community leaders, develop leadership, teamwork and organizational skills, serve community and have fun along the way besides achieving Sewa recognition and USA President’s award.
 (Go to Registration for more Details ...)

-Registration Fee: $50 / candidate.
-To pay the costs of the program.
+Annual Registration Fee: $100 / student.
+Fees pay the costs of the program throughout the year.

 The Bay Area chapter of Sewa International initiated the ASPIRE After-School program in 2019 in order to reduce gaps in education for students in the Ravenswood City School District in East Palo Alto.
 While the school district serves a diverse population of 4500 students across seven public schools, it faces serious challenges such as low educational rankings, a high proportion of low-income students, and homeless students.